-- Create a Custom Show so that your last 3 slides are placed as the first 3 slides in the Custom Show and the remaining slides follow those 3 slides.
-To create a Custom Show, use the Slide Show | Custom Shows menu item (or the Slide Show tab of the Ribbon | Custom Shows).
+- Create a Custom Show so that your last three slides are placed as the first three slides in the Custom Show and the remaining slides follow those three slides.

 - Next, tell PowerPoint to display the Custom Show when you start the slide show.
-To do this, choose Slide Show | Set Up Show menu item (or the Slide Show tab of the Ribbon | Set Up Slide Show).
+To do this, choose the Slide Show | Set Up Show menu item (or the Slide Show tab of the Ribbon | Set Up Slide Show option).
 Select your Custom Show in the Show Slides section, and click OK.